marleentheyoung/ComputationalMusicology/README.md

 # ComputationalMusicology
+[This corpus has been changed since last week]

+# Corpus
 The corpus I have created consists of 3084 hip hop tracks from various periods in time.
 The following subgenres are represented in this corpus:
 - Old school hip hop
 - Turntablism